linpengcheng/PurefunctionPipelineDataflow/README.md

 Make folk sciences great again :-)
 0. It is the first grand unified theory in the field of natural sciences.
+1. Its mathematical prototype is the simple, classic, vivid, and widely used in social production practice, elementary school mathematics "water input/output of the pool".
+   My theory rebuilt the theoretical foundation of the IT industry, It makes the computer theory system fully & perfectly related to mathematics in a simple and unified way: from hardware integrated circuits and computer architecture, to software programming methodology, architecture, programming language and so on.
+   It solve the most fundamental and core major problems in the IT industry:
+   The foundation and core of the IT theory lack mathematical support.
-1. Perfectly defeat other messy and complex software engineering methodologies in a simple and unified way.
+2. Perfectly defeat other messy and complex software engineering methodologies in a simple and unified way.
-2. Realize the unification of software and hardware on the logical model. and the unification of programming technology and system architecture through the innovative "Warehouse/Workshop Model". the "Warehouse/Workshop Model" will surely replace the "von Neumann architecture" and become the first architecture in the computer field, and it is the first architecture to achieve a unified software and hardware.
+3. Realize the unification of software and hardware on the logical model. and the unification of programming technology and system architecture through the innovative "Warehouse/Workshop Model". the "Warehouse/Workshop Model" will surely replace the "von Neumann architecture" and become the first architecture in the computer field, and it is the first architecture to achieve a unified software and hardware.
+   Because "von Neumann architecture" lacks mathematical model support, it is impossible to prove its scientificity.
-3. Achieve a leap in software production theory from the era of manual workshops to the era of standardized production in large industries.
+4. Achieve a leap in software production theory from the era of manual workshops to the era of standardized production in large industries.
-4. The basics and the only way to `Software Design and Develop Automation (SDDA)`, SDDA is an innovative and revolutionary approach to develop large-scale software, just like `Electronic Design Automation (EDA)`.
+5. The basics and the only way to `Software Design and Develop Automation (SDDA)`, SDDA is an innovative and revolutionary approach to develop large-scale software, just like `Electronic Design Automation (EDA)`.
-5. Defines the programming aesthetic standards as simplicity, Unity, order, symmetry and definiteness.
+6. Defines the programming aesthetic standards as simplicity, Unity, order, symmetry and definiteness.
+   In the IT field, only it and binary system fully comply with these 5 aesthetics.
-6. It is a particular outstanding and trend-setting technical achievement, It fits perfectly with the principal claim to the "Turing Award".
+7. It is a particular outstanding and trend-setting technical achievement, It fits perfectly with the principal claim to the "Turing Award".
    I think it should win the "Turing Award", the highest award in the computer field.
    If I cannot win the Turing Award, it must be that ACM lacks the ability to appreciate technology.